Amoru-Bek/Qr-code-pj/README.md

 # Qr-code-pj
-#This is my QR code project by front-end mentor !!
+# This is my QR code project by front end mentor !!